hilltop-tech/ai-semantic-versioning/README.md

 🤖 Automatically determine semantic version bumps using AI to analyze your commit messages.

-🤖 Automatically determine semantic version bumps using AI to analyze your commit messages.

 ## 🌟 Features

 - **AI-Powered Analysis**: Uses OpenAI GPT to understand commit messages and determine appropriate version bumps